chimaera66/DNA-autosomal-superkit-creator/README.md

 6. Then it will concatenate the dna files and sort according to a predetermined order.
 7. Lastly it will format the superkit to the desired format with correct top commments and save it to `./output/`

-* At the moment, MyHeritage does not support the resulting superkit, not in any output format
+* At the moment, MyHeritage does not accept the resulting superkit, not in any output format